Swichlacz/WATS-3000_My-First-Repo/Unity.md

     And far, calm waters set in lonely plains,
         And cry of birds at night.

-I dreamed that these and love and death were one,
+I dreamed that these and love and death were **one**,
-        And all *eternity*,
+        And all eternity,
         The life to be
     Therewith entwined, throughout the ages spun;
     And so with **Grief**, my playmate; him I knew